Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

-In the region affected by the critical layers, the critical-layer spectrum on the imaginary axis no longer exists.
-As a result of viscous diffusion, all new emerging numerical eigenmodes are found to be stable and their associated eigenvalues in the complex $\sigma$-plane emerge in an area that stretches out toward $\Real(\sigma)\rightarrow-\infty$ as $M$ increases, which we believe represents the potential spectrum $\sigma_p^{\nu}$.
-However, unlike $\sigma_p^{\nu}$ proposed in the schematic of figure \ref{fig:spectrum_scheme}, there is a gap between the upper bound of this numerical spectrum and the real axis on which the freestream spectrum $\sigma_f^{\nu}$ is located.
-The reason is that we force solutions to vanish at radial infinity by the decaying nature of the spectral basis elements.
-Therefore, the gap should be considered a peculiar product of our numerical method that excludes singular solutions having too slow decay rates or even not vanishing.
-It is not a defect, and rather a benefit to our goal to examine the continuous property of $\sigma_p^{\nu}$ in separation from $\sigma_f^\nu$ whose continuity was already known.
+With viscosity, none of the eigenmodes have critical-layer singularities as they are regularised, and no eigenvalues lie exactly along the imaginary axis.
+In the non-normal region, the spectrum of eigenmodes, $\sigma_p^{\nu}$, that we have labelled as potential, occupies an area in the complex $\sigma$-plane that stretches out towards $\Real(\sigma)\rightarrow-\infty$ as $M$ increases.
+However, unlike the region shown in the schematic in figure \ref{fig:spectrum_scheme}, there is a gap between the upper bound of this numerical spectrum and the real axis on which the freestream spectrum $\sigma_f^{\nu}$ is located.
+The reason is that we force solutions to vanish at radial infinity due to the decaying nature of the spectral basis elements.
+Therefore, the gap should be considered a peculiar product of our numerical method that excludes solutions with decay rates that are too slow in $r$, such as those with velocity decaying slower than $O(r^{-1})$ in $r$ and $\phi$, or $O(r^{-2})$ in $z$ in the far field; see \eqref{decayrigor} in \S \ref{sec:tpdecomp}.

+The fact that the numerically computed eigenvalues in $\sigma_p^{\nu}$ shift towards the left side of the complex $\sigma$-plane as $M$ increases coincides with \citet{Mao2011}.
+Additionally, the number of potential eigenmodes increases with increasing $M$.
+Up to the largest value of $M$ that we have explored, the numerical eigenvalues in $\sigma_p^{\nu}$ tend to emerge randomly.
+This random scattering can be understood as the spectrum's extremely high sensitivity to numerical errors even in the order of machine precision (see \S \ref{pseudospectral}).

 On the other hand, we observe a moving branch of numerical eigenvalues attached to the left end of $\sigma_p^{\nu}$.
-They never converge with respect to $M$, and the values of their $|\Real (\sigma)|$ increase rapidly.
-This lack of convergence is one indication that they are spurious.
-Accordingly, their associated eigenmodes are also called spurious eigenmodes.
-However, unlike the spurious eigenmodes in the inviscid case, we show in \S\ref{viscousspuriouseigmod} that they are genuinely ``spurious" due to their non-physical characteristics.
-Although they are not removable, we can simply put them away from the meaningful spectral region with small $|\Real(\sigma)|$ by setting up $M$ to a sufficiently large value.
+They also never converge with respect to $M$, and the values of their $|\Real(\sigma)|$ increase rapidly.
+We explicitly label them as spurious because of their absolutely irregular spatial characteristics, as shown later in \S \ref{viscousspuriouseigenmodes}.
+Although they are not removable, we can pull them away by setting $M$ to a large value.